au-research/raido/app-client/doc/dev-onboarding.md

-This page is a list of the stuff we talked about in the Rect handover.
+This page is a list of the stuff we talked about in the React handover.

 Use it as a guide for where to start and the major things to touch on when onboarding a new developer.